Other Authors Who Have Similar Views

 3. Deepak Chopra

 Chopra’s writings, such as The Seven Spiritual Laws of Success and The Book of Secrets, often explore the connection between consciousness, spirituality, and personal transformation.
 Like Singer, Chopra emphasizes the soul as a deeper aspect of self, distinct from the ego, and focuses on practices to access this inner essence.
+Central to his teachings is the belief in a universal "quantum field" where possibilities are infinite, and tapping into this field can lead to profound personal transformation.

 4. Pema Chödrön

 A Buddhist nun and author, Pema Chödrön’s works, such as When Things Fall Apart and The Places That Scare You, resonate with Singer’s focus on letting go of resistance and finding peace within life's challenges.
 Her teachings draw from Buddhist principles, encouraging mindfulness and the practice of sitting with uncomfortable emotions to release them.
+A central theme in her teachings is the practice of compassion and loving-kindness, both toward oneself and others.
+She encourages embracing uncertainty and impermanence, as these realities of life can help cultivate resilience and a sense of peace.
+Through meditation and self-inquiry, she advises learning to sit with uncomfortable emotions rather than running from them, allowing for deeper understanding and liberation from habitual patterns of fear or self-judgment.

 5. Don Miguel Ruiz